-Digital health is the concept of applying digital technologies to enable and enhance health program reach, efficiency, and impact.
-Digital health encompasses concepts of mhealth, ehealth, digital finance, and information and communications technologies (ICT).
-The widespread use of mobile phones throughout low and middle income countries presents key opportunities to leverage digital technology in health programs.
-Mobile messages and audio-visual content can educate consumers about health services and products, and reinforce training of providers.
-Digital data collection and management platforms, dashboards for data reporting and decision-making, and insurance registration and payment systems are just a few examples of digital applications that support the scale-up of private sector service delivery models.
+Digital health is the application of digital technologies to enable and enhance health program reach, efficiency, and impact.
+While not all digital technologies are mobile enabled, the widespread use of mobile phones throughout low and middle income countries presents key opportunities to apply technology in health programs.
+Mobile messages, social media, and audio-visual content can educate consumers about health services and products, and reinforce training of providers.
+Digital systems and dashboards for data collection and management can improve decision-making and the quality of private sector service delivery models.
+Mobile wallets and payment platforms can facilitate participation in public and private health insurance and other financial risk protection programs.